 No other ACAP courses currently have student placements as part of the curriculum.
-We strongly recommend that students enrolled in other courses and wanting a career in human services or a related area start to volunteer while studying.
-Choose an agency that you would ideally like to work in when qualified and begin volunteering there.
+We recommend students enrolled in other courses and wanting a career in human services or a related area consider volunteering whilst studying.
+Choose an organisation that you would ideally like to work in and begin volunteering there.
 This puts you in the best possible position when jobs become available in that agency as they already know you.
-This is how a large number of ACAP students secure their placement and their first paid position in the industry.

 ACAP has an excellent reputation in the industry for our students being ‘work ready’ when they graduate.
 Placement gives you the opportunity to put theory into practice in a supervised workplace and develop your skills.

 Many ACAP Courses are accredited by the Professional Associations for each discipline.
 The accreditation requirements for the above courses include completing unpaid student placements.
-Each course has specific requirements and details are provided when it's time to prepare for placement.
+Each course has specific requirements and details are provided when it’s time to prepare for placement.
 Please ensure that you prepare and plan for the time needed to complete placements.
-It is possible to use your workplace for your placement if it meets the requirements and you can undertake suitable placement activities at work at least 7 hours per week.
+It may be possible to use your workplace for your placement if it meets the requirements and you can undertake suitable placement activities at work.

-Diploma of Community Service (Case Management) students could apply for placement with a range of community services working in areas such as refugee settlement, disabilities, child safety, mental health and wellness.
+Diploma of Community Service (Case Management) students may undertake a placement with a range of community services working in areas such as refugee settlement, disabilities, child safety, mental health and wellness.

 Counselling students may be interested in working in the area of domestic violence, substance abuse, family therapy, correctional work such as re-offending prevention programs, body image and self esteem, poverty and homelessness, relationships, working with women, working with men, LGBTIQ issues or many other areas where counsellors can make a significant difference.

-Minor in Coaching students do a counselling placement, and not a specific coaching placement, but are encouraged to volunteer in a coaching organisation from year one to gain skills and develop a network.
+Minor in Coaching students complete one counselling placement, and are encouraged to volunteer in a coaching organisation from year one to gain skills and develop a network in the industry.

-Within the Criminal and Justice disciplines students have completed work placement in organisations such as Victoria Police, Department of Justice, as well as various courts, law firms, prisons and many more organisations.
+Students in the discipline of Criminology and Justice may complete a placement in organisations such as Victoria Police, Department of Justice, as well as various courts, law firms, prisons and many more organisations.

-Master of Psychology (Clinical) undertake 3 external placements in a variety of agencies or health facilities.
+Master of Psychology (Clinical) undertake 3 external placements in a variety of organisations and/or health facilities.

 Social Work students undertake 2 placements and these can be in a wide variety of organisations from human services through to corporate.

 Undertaking your placement in an agency that offers services in an area of interest to you is the best possible way to get started on your career path.
-You will build a professional network of contacts in that area who will become your referees and also refer you to jobs they hear of.
-Many ACAP students are employed by their placement agencies.
+You will build a professional network of contacts in that area.
+Many ACAP students are successful at gaining employment through their placement.

-Each discipline will contact students at the most appropriate time to provide all the information you need to get ready for placement.
+Each discipline will email* students at the most appropriate time to provide all of the information you need to get ready for placement.

-Should you require further information before that time, or if you have any questions about placement, please contact your Student Placement Adviser.
+Should you require further information before that time, or if you have any questions about placement, please contact your Industry Placement Consultant.